affinda/affinda-python/docs/models.md

 **Arguments**:

-- `identifier`: Uniquely identify a document.
+- `identifier`: Unique identifier for the document.

 <a id="models._models.DocumentMetaCollection"></a>